mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Diam Kani
-Diam Kani is the site of a failed terraforming experiment in which genetically engineered ‘airplants’ – a collection of oxygen-producing purplish-black plants, fungi and lichen – were strategically spread over the desert world’s surface in an effort to thicken its atmosphere.
+Diam Kani is the site of a failed terraforming experiment in which genetically engineered 'airplants' – a collection of oxygen-producing purplish-black plants, fungi and lichen – were strategically spread over the desert world's surface in an effort to thicken its atmosphere.
 The original expedition to the world failed to find aquifers or other sources of liquid water and funding dried up before